Members-only unionism: United States

 Marvit and Schriever wrote about the history of members-only unions in the United States, and how the model fell into near-obscurity after the passage of the National Labor Relations Act of 1935.
 The writers covered a number of examples of minority unions, including the Texas Workers Alliance (an independent local in San Antonio, Texas) and CAAMWU of United Electrical workers in Nash County, North Carolina.

-A more recent example of a minority union is UAW Local 42, which was formed in July 2014 at the Volkswagen Chattanooga Assembly Plant in Chattanooga, Tennessee.
-Despite a failed unionization vote at the plant, Volkswagen recognizes members who have joined the local.
-After the close vote against the UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% and 45% of employees.
-This prompted anti-UAW workers who opposed the first vote to form a rival union, the American Council of Employees.
-In December, 2014 the UAW was certified as representing more than 45% of employees.
+A twenty-first century case of a minority union is UAW Local 42, which was formed in July 2014 at the Volkswagen Chattanooga Assembly Plant in Chattanooga, Tennessee.
+Despite a failed unionization vote at the plant, Volkswagen decided to recognize members who have joined the local.
+After the close vote against the UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% or 45% of employees.
+Anti-UAW workers who opposed the vote created a rival union, the American Council of Employees.
+In December 2014, the UAW was certified as representing more than 45% of employees.